rdylanward/chewtherag.com/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I chose red, green and grey accents for the heaters to indicate off, on and disabled states.
-Off-white was chosen for the background of the heater cards and the sidenav menu.
+        -   I chose oranges, blacks and blues to give the site a modern, warm, country shop feel when combined with the imagery chosen.
     -   #### Typography
         -   Montserrat was chosen for its clean design and easy to read style.
-Sans Serif was chosen as the back-up in the event the main font does not load.
-Future changes to typography possible.
+Sans Serif was chosen as the back-up in the event the main font does not load. the logo/brand incorporates Amatic SC (with cursive for backup).
+Amatic SC is used for the navigation
     -   #### Imagery
         -   Implemented a fixed image related to the type of application this is.
 A dark filter is layered over the image to allow for the elements to stand out.